How to Reset WordPress Admin Password on Localhost

 If you forget your WordPress admin password during working on localhost, then you can not reset or change it with the normal password reset option in WordPress.

 Which is all about an email suggested with a reset link sent to your inbox to reset your password.
-So, first thing you need is to enable the server email function.
+So, the first thing you need is to enable the server email function.

 By default, the function is turned off on local servers which completely pointing that the WordPress will be failed to send the password reset email.